Edfred1/Contextual-Music-Crafter/README.md

 > **Note: Try it in your Browser!**
 > The included [Google Colab Notebook](https://colab.research.google.com/github/Edfred1/Contextual-Music-Crafter/blob/main/CMC.ipynb) has been updated to run the full suite of scripts directly in your browser with no local installation required.
 Please be aware that this Colab integration is considered experimental and has not been as extensively tested as running the scripts on a local machine.
 For the most stable experience, we recommend a local installation.

 Contextual Music Crafter (CMC) is an intelligent, context-aware MIDI music generation tool that leverages the power of Google's Gemini to compose multi-track musical pieces.
 Unlike simple random note generators, CMC builds songs iteratively, instrument by instrument.
 Each new part is intelligently composed in response to the parts that have already been written, creating cohesive and musically interesting results.
-CMC also includes a Synthesizer‑ready lyric pipeline aimed at Synthesizer V Studio 2 (UST export).
+CMC also includes a Synthesizer‑ready lyric and vocal‑melody pipeline aimed at Synthesizer V Studio 2 (UST export).
 UST files may also work in OpenUtau and similar UTAU‑compatible tools.
 In addition, Emvoice TXT exports are produced for simple copy/paste into Emvoice.

 The entire creative direction of the music is guided through an interactive setup process, making it accessible to both developers and musicians.